 How to Land a Job in Tech

 One of the most exciting industries around, the tech industry has built its reputation on growth and innovation.
 This is great news for recent grads who are passionate about technology and interested in contributing to its development.
-To find out more about tech industry opportunities, we asked the team at Philips Lighting, a tech industry leader focused on lighting solutions, to tell us what they look for in an employee and what you can do to stand out from the crowd.

 Here are the steps you need to take if you want to land a job in tech.

 1. Develop your knowledge of the tech industry

 When it comes to starting your career, few things are as important as knowing the industry inside and out.
 Although this may sound a bit overwhelming at first, it’s actually good news because your knowledge doesn’t have to be academic.
 While computer science and business classes can be a good way to learn about the tech industry, there’s also a lot you can do to develop that knowledge on your own.
 Tech-focused websites like Forbes Tech offer a lot of insight into industry trends and emerging technologies.
 Beyond that, it’s about learning about specific companies and the kind of work they do.

 2. Determine what aspects of tech you’re interested in

 Once you have a strong grasp of what’s happening in the industry, it’s time to narrow your focus and pick a career path the matches your skills and interests.
 For example, if you’ve been coding since high school and want to take a hands-on approach to creating new technologies, you might want to focus your attention on engineering.
 On the other hand, if you’re more interested in sales or marketing, focusing on those aspects of the industry might make more sense for you.